vmunte/Cloud_Fraction_Atlantic2024/README.md

 The objective of this geoscience machine learning project is to attempt to correctly identify cloud types/cloud morphologies through image based classification, such as a convolutional neural network.

-The premise of this project could be completed or replicated using various model data sources like ERA5, MERRA2, CloudSat data, COSMIC data, MLS data, CMIP6 data.
+The premise of this project could be completed or replicated using various data sources.
 For this specific project, only data from geostationary weather satellite, GOES-R 16 is used for cloud identification.
 Data for meteorology constraints comes from MERRA-2.

 We chose to use a deep learning convolutional neural network (CNN) to identify and classify satellite images of clouds because this will allow us to automatically look for patterns, textures, and shapes in the images; sort and label them efficiently.
 Our CNN will process our satellite images that we input from GOES-R 16, and look for cloud formation, shape, and brightness.
 These features will aid in the classification process.
 CNNs are composed of several layers.
 The input layer is coomprised of the GOES-R 16 satellite images.
 The convolutional layer, will process the image and identify features and patterns.
 The output layer will provide the final morphology classification.